Investigation reveals the City of Denver

 has paid over half a million dollars for accidents in which an on-duty Police Officer was found to be at fault.

-A local news station conducted an investigation and reported that the City of Denver has paid $502,143.95 for car accidents caused by Denver Police Officers since 2015.
+A local news station conducted an investigation and reported that the City of Denver has paid $502,143.95 for Denver car accidents caused by Denver Police Officers since 2015 all these cases required Denver car accident lawyers and Denver personal injury lawyers.
 The investigation also reported that there are multiple officers (45) who were found to be at fault in at least three car accidents while on duty.
 Deputy Chief Matt Murray stated that based on the stressful work environment and the amount of miles police officers are required to drive, the number of accidents is not particularly alarming.
 Deputy Murray reported his officers drove over 10,000,000 miles in 2017.

 Have you or a member of your family been injured by a government vehicle?
 If so contact Larson Larimer Schneider, P.C. and speak to an attorney today.